qa-gary-parker/getting-started-with-docker/readme.md

 - `docker container run -d --name web -p 8080:8080 qagaryparker/gsd:ctr` to run the image in a container

-- `docker container ls` to view running containers
+- `docker container ls` to list running containers

 - `docker image rm qagaryparker/gsd:ctr` to remove the image from your local machine